Ricky Proehl: Professional career

-Proehl then signed with Carolina as a free agent at the start of the 2003 season.
+Proehl spent one more season with the Rams in 2002, then signed with the Carolina Panthers as a free agent at the start of the 2003 season.
 With Carolina, he caught five combined passes in the subsequent postseason run by the Panthers to Super Bowl XXXVIII, but four of them were in the Super Bowl against the New England Patriots, which included a touchdown catch with 1:08 remaining to tie the game at 29.
 However, the Patriots rallied to win the game on a last-second field goal.
-He was talked out of retirement for a 16th season by Panther quarterback Jake Delhomme and coach John Fox.
-Proehl retired and worked as a color analyst with the Rams' television pre-season games and the Rams radio network on various shows and pre-games.
-On November 29, 2006, Proehl came out of retirement to join the Indianapolis Colts, replacing injured WR Brandon Stokley, and helping them to a victory in Super Bowl XLI.
+He considered retirement after losing the Super Bowl, but was talked out of it by Panthers quarterback Jake Delhomme and coach John Fox, returning for his 15th and 16th NFL season.
+Proehl retired following the 2005 season, and began working as a color analyst with the Rams' television pre-season games and the Rams radio network on various shows and pre-games.

+On November 29, 2006, Proehl came out of retirement to join the Indianapolis Colts, replacing injured wide receiver Brandon Stokley.
+He played in two regular season games, recording three receptions, and was part of the Colts team that won Super Bowl XLI.